 This unit explores the process of creating devised drama.
 Students will create original pieces for a performance.
 Practical workshops that explore different styles and practitioners from Stanislavski to Frantic Assembly will be undertaken.
-Students will work in groups to create their original piece and a devising log book will be created to support the practical work.
+Students will work in groups to create their original piece and a devising log (their academic journal) will be created to support the practical work (worth 30% of the whole course).
 This is an exciting and creative aspect of the course.
-This unit is assessed through a performance and devising log and is worth 40% of the GCSE.
+This unit is assessed through a performance and project-based 2500 word devising log.

-Component 3 - Text in Practice
+Component 3 - Text in Practice (performance exam 20%)

-This unit focuses on performance skills.
-Students will explore a play text and perform two extracts of this play for examination.
+This unit is where students bring a text to life through performance or design.
+Students will explore a play text of their choice and perform two extracts of this play for examination.
 The focus is on acting and performance, with an option to do design rather than acting if more desirable to the individual.
-This unit uses all of the skills gained over the course and is a really interesting and creative unit.
-This unit is assessed through performance and is worth 20% of the GCSE.
+This unit uses all of the skills gained over the course where students will independently choose, rehearse, design and perform their most refined performance and will be the closest experience to working in professional theatre.